kusmiczkibalazs/experimental-css-features/README.md

 Example collection of experimental CSS features that are not yet available for production use.

 All the examples are fully operational in Google Chrome (tested on version 100).
-You might need to navigate to `chrome://flags/` and enable `Experimental Web Platform features`.
+You might need to navigate to `chrome://flags/` and enable the `Experimental Web Platform features` option.